opentorah/opentorah/README.md

 - [x] convert dates from Jewish calendar to Gregorian and back
 - [x] list [dates of Birchas Hachamo](https://docs.google.com/document/d/1hpPZ0LYU3p8a-LJRXEqzXig-VQthkQ_MkaY79PMqr-Y/edit?hl=en_US)
 - [x] generate Torah and Haftorah reading schedule
-- [ x] generate schedule of learning Rambam
+- [x] generate schedule of learning Rambam

 I want to do certain things with the astronomical Jewsih calendar as described by Rambam in the Laws of the Sanctification of the Moon, in Chapters 11-19: